Émile de Laveleye: Biography

+Death and legacy

 He died at the Doyon Castle (in present-day Havelange), near Liège on 3 January 1892.

-Laveleye's name is particularly connected with bimetallism and primitive property, and he took a special interest in the revival and preservation of small nationalities.
-But his activity included the whole realm of political science, political economy, monetary questions, international law, foreign and Belgian politics, questions of education, religion and morality, travel and literature.
+Laveleye's activity included the whole realm of political science, political economy, monetary questions, international law, foreign and Belgian politics, questions of education, religion and morality, travel and literature.
 He had the art of popularizing even the most technical subjects, owing to the clearness of his view and his firm grasp of the matter in hand.
 He was especially attracted to England, where he thought he saw many of his ideals of social, political and religious progress realized.
 He was a frequent contributor to the English newspapers and leading reviews.
 The most widely circulated of his works was a pamphlet on Le Parti clérical en Belgique, of which 2,000,000 copies had been circulated in ten languages by the beginning of the 20th century.